 Creating primary vision care capacity

-Working with local NGO, Matibabu Foundation, Essilor’s 2.5 NVG Division recruits and trains Eye Rafiki to serve three rural and semi-urban areas in the west and southwest of Kenya.
+Essilor works together with local partners – the likes of NGO Matibabu Foundation and training services provider Centum Learning – to recruit and train Eye Rafiki to serve three rural and semi-urban areas in the west and southwest of Kenya.
 Eye Rafiki follow a certified vocational training in refraction and visual health over twelve months and learn the business skills to create their own business selling prescription glasses.
 Their role: to correct and protect vision through selling prescription eyeglasses and sunglasses and refer those in need for additional visual health treatment.